Power: Is It Mostly Hype?

 The project team will

-The key information (parameters) to obtain on a user-verification biometric product are
+The key parameters to obtain on a user verification product are

 - investigate various sources - books, articles, internet, etc. - and summarize the information available

-- later interview selected sales representatives and possibly technical experts from the companies that manufacture biometric products
+- interview sales representatives and others from the companies that manufacture biometric products

-to question advertised accuracies of these systems - for example, we have contacts at the companies we purchased equipment from
+to determine advertised accuracies of these systems - for example, we have contacts at the companies we purchased equipment from

 Accuracy (e.g., EER) will decrease as the population of users increases - for example, there is a huge difference between a class of 30 students